test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

 * The configuration file ``packagedoc_config.json`` contains settings like

   * Paths to Python packages to be documented
-  * Paths and names of additional rst files
+  * Paths and names of additional RST files
-  * Path and name of output folder (tex files and output PDF file)
+  * Path and name of output folder (LaTeX files and output PDF file)
-  * User defined parameter (that can be defined here as global runtime variables and can be used in any rst code)
+  * User defined parameter (that can be defined here as global runtime variables and can be used in any RST code)
   * Basic settings related to the output PDF file (like document name, name of author, ...)
   * Path to LaTeX compiler/
     (*a LaTeX distribution is not part of* ``GenPackageDoc``)